AscenKeeprov/ascenkeeprov.github.io/.github/ISSUE_TEMPLATE/issue-report.md

 ---
-name: Issue report
+name: 'Issue report'
-about: Inform me about problems with the site
+about: 'Inform me about problems with the site'
 title: ''
-labels: ''
+labels: 'issue, report'
-assignees: ''
+assignees: 'ascenkeeprov'
 ---

 **Issue description:**
 A clear and concise description of the problem.

 **Steps to reproduce:**